 However, the school’s classrooms lack chairs, desks, reference books, science kits, and other important educational material.
 This prevents both current and future students from having everything they need to reach their full learning potential.

-That is why our centre requires your help to equip our classrooms with the right infrastructure so that the students in our community, both now and in the future, can get a good education.
+That is why our centre requires your help to equip our classrooms with the right infrastructure, books and other supplies so that the students in our community, both now and in the future, can get a good education.
 In the long run, we believe that the next generation of educated citizens can help lift Gbawe out of poverty and create a prosperous community.

 Because of your generous donation, the Family Learning Centre will be able to provide well-equipped classrooms as well as scholarships to underprivileged children here in Gbawe.